SpenceKonde/megaTinyCore/README.md

   * [ATtiny1606,806,406](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/ATtiny_x06.md)
   * [ATtiny1604,804,404,204](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/ATtiny_x04.md)
   * [ATtiny402,202](https://github.com/SpenceKonde/megaTinyCore/blob/master/megaavr/extras/ATtiny_x02.md)
+## Unsupported parts
+  * ATtiny5, 10, 11, and the other "reduced core" devices - these kinda suck.
+Not only do they have 1k or less flash and practically no RAM, the AVR core they use is gimped -  and their price isn't all that much lower.
+Avoid them.

 ## Overall Part Comparison
 | tinyAVR series          |     0-series   |     1-series    | 1-series 16+k  |      2-series       |